davidlougheed/cv/sections/work.typ

     #u.work_role("Software Developer, Data Team", "2019–2020, 2022–present", initial: true)

     - Founding developer and system architect for the #link("https://github.com/bento-platform")[Bento Platform], which facilitates the discovery, sharing, and visualization of \u{2011}omics data and associated metadata.
-This project is used by several large projects, including the Québec COVID-19 Biobank, and is now worked on by several full-time developers. \
+This project is used by several large projects, including the Québec COVID-19 Biobank#if not short [, and is now worked on by several full-time developers]. #if not short [
       - Guided the technical direction of the project, delegated tasks to other developers, and met with stakeholders.
-      - *Technologies:* Python, TypeScript + React + Redux, Docker + `docker compose`, Flask, Django, FastAPI, GitHub Actions, PostgreSQL + PostGIS, Redis, OAuth2
+      - *Technologies:* Python, TypeScript + React + Redux, Recharts, Docker + `docker compose`, Flask, Django, FastAPI, GitHub Actions, PostgreSQL + PostGIS, Redis, OAuth2
+    ]
+    #if not short [

+    ]
-    - Principal developer on the Freezeman sample-tracking system from April–August 2020, initially created to manage samples collected during the COVID-19 pandemic.
-It has since grown into a laboratory information management system used by the McGill Genome Centre with over 450 000 samples. #h(1em)
+    - Principal developer on the Freezeman sample-tracking system from April–August 2020, initially created to manage samples collected during the COVID-19 pandemic. #if not short [It has since grown into a laboratory information management system used by the McGill Genome Centre with over 450 000 samples.] #h(1em)
       *Technologies:* JavaScript + React, Python + Django, PostgreSQL
+    #if not short [

+    ]
-    - One of two developers on the EpiVar Portal portal for censored discovery of complex genetic-epigenetic correlation data.
+    - One of two developers of the EpiVar Portal, for the discovery and visualization of complex genetic-epigenetic correlation data.
 Published in _Bioinformatics_ (#link("https://doi.org/10.1093/bioinformatics/btae136")[Lougheed _et al._ 2024]). #h(1em) *Technologies:* Node.js + Express, React, PostgreSQL, Redis

     #u.work_role("Intern, Data Team", "2018–2019")

-    - Developed three web applications, including one published as part of an article in _Nature Communications_ (Grajcarek~_et~al._~2019). #h(1em) *Technologies:* D3.js, Python + Flask, PostgreSQL
+    - Developed three data exploration and visualization web applications, including one published as part of an article in _Nature Communications_ (Grajcarek~_et~al._~2019). #h(1em) *Technologies:* D3.js, Python + Flask, PostgreSQL
-    - Analyzed RNA-seq data using an in-house data processing pipeline.
+    #if not short [- Analyzed RNA-seq data using an in-house data processing pipeline.]

     #u.work(
       [*Queen's University*],
       "Kingston, ON"
     )

+    #if not short [
       #u.work_role([Bioinformatics Consultant], "2019—present (occasional)", initial: true)

-    Assisted in the creation of a chorus frog reference genome; built a pipeline for processing polar bear GTseq data.
+      - Assisted in the creation of a chorus frog reference genome (#link("https://www.biorxiv.org/content/10.1101/2024.10.27.620512v1")[bioRxiv preprint: Chen _et al._ 2024]).
+      - Built a Python pipeline for processing polar bear GTseq genotyping data.
+    ]

+    #u.work_role([Software Developer, #link("https://qubs.ca/")[Queen's University Biological Station]], "2015–present (occasional)", initial: short)

+    - Implemented a content management system (CMS) to power a interactive trail guide mobile application with 200+ installs. #h(1em)
+      *Technologies:* React Native + Expo, React, TypeScript, Python + Flask, SQLite
+    - Created a data aggregation, visualization, and download platform for semi-real-time climate data generated on-premises.
+      *Technologies:* PostgreSQL, Django, JavaScript, Vue, HighCharts
+    - Developed a Drupal theme and a WordPress theme for two of station's websites.

+    #if not short [
       #u.work_role([Field / Network Technician, #link("https://qubs.ca/")[Queen's University Biological Station]], "2015–present (occasional)")

       - Assisted in deploying and maintaining a network of remote, satellite-linked climate stations.
       - Deployed new Ubiquiti Unifi-based networks across multiple multi-building campuses, supporting 100+ concurrent users across 14 buildings at peak and increasing throughput by \~5x.
-    - Implemented a custom content management system (CMS) to power a interactive trail guide mobile application with 200+ installs. #h(1em)
-      *Technologies:* React Native + Expo, React, Python + Flask, SQLite
-    - Developed a Drupal theme and a WordPress theme for two of station's websites.
       - Helped to maintain trails and perform general facilities maintenance.
+    ]

+    #if not academic and not short { pagebreak() }

     #u.work([*#link("https://mcgill.ca/")[McGill University]*], "Montréal, QC")